dipdowel/graph1_wasm_demo/web-files/docs/content000.md

 # Graph1
-## Introduction
+## Rust, graphics and animation

-This website is a collection of examples, demos, and explanations that should help you get started with [Graph1](https://github.com/dipdowel/graph1) — a library for programming 2D graphics and animation in Rust.
-Graph1 is designed to be easy to use, yet low-level enough to be performant.
+[Graph1](https://github.com/dipdowel/graph1) is a library for programming 2D graphics and animation in Rust.<br />It is designed to be easy to use, yet low-level enough to be performant!<br /><br />The tutorials on this website should help you get started with Graph1.
 <br />

  If you have any questions, suggestions or feedback, please start a [discussion](https://github.com/dipdowel/graph1/discussions) or [open an issue](https://github.com/dipdowel/graph1/issues) on GitHub.

-### Features:
+### Graph1 Features:
 - Shapes
   - lines
   - rectangles